Trailblazers in Aging Awards Past Winners

 Elizabeth Bernat, MHA, Director of Senior Services, Roper St. Francis Health

-Elizabeth Bernat is an experienced and dedicated senior center director in Charleston, South Carolina.
-She has worked at Lowcountry Senior Center for 20 years, serving as the director for the past 15 years.
-Bernat also oversaw the development and opening of Waring Senior Center in 2019.
-The two senior centers are a public-private partnership between the City of Charleston and hospital system.
+Elizabeth Bernat has worked at Lowcountry Senior Center for 20 years, serving as the director for the past 15 years.
+She also oversaw the development of Waring Senior Center in 2019.
+Bernat has served in various roles with NCOA’s National Institute of Senior Centers, contributing significantly to the senior center field.

-"Senior centers are my passion.
-I can’t imagine a better way to spend my career.
-I have seen firsthand the difference senior centers make in the lives of older adults, both in my community and communities across the country," Bernat said.
+“Senior centers are my passion.
+I have seen firsthand the difference they make in the lives of older adults, both in my community and across the country.”

 Distinguished Service Award